5. Processing unidimensional data#

 ## [20]

-numpy vectors support two additional indexing schemes: using integer and boolean sequences.
+numpy vectors support two additional indexer types: integer and boolean sequences.

 Indexing with a single integer extracts a particular element: